MArhamAA1422/b6-learning/js/event-loop.md

 - `fetch` callback (promise) will be there
 - **All promise callbacks will be there.**
 - **Mutation Observer** (From DOM) will be there.
-- Higher priority then callback queue.
+- **Higher priority** then callback queue.

+## Starvation
+- One function in microTask queue creating multiple others (recursively) tasks.
+- Now, the function in callback queue aren't getting any chance to execute.